 - Camila, a Portuguese Level 1 agent needs to escalate a ticket, but there’s no Portuguese Level 3 agent.

 - The ticket is elevated to Kate, an available English Level 3 agent.
 Camila adds some comments for context.

 2. Ticket resolution

-- Kate then uses Language Translation for Jira Service Desk to translate the customer’s message and Camila’s notes
+- Kate then uses an Atlassian marketplace app, Language Translation for Jira Service Desk, to translate the customer’s message and Camila’s notes

 - Carmen finds a solution and sends it in Spanish to Camila, who uses the translation as a starting point to draft a Portuguese message for the customer